abletech/concurrency/README.md

 ## Examples

 You need to have completed the _Getting Started_ steps, and should have a _bash_ shell prompt within the Elixir container.
+Each of these examples process the 100,000 address records stored within the `addresses` table.

 **SequentialProcessor**